-We have audited the accompanying financial statements of Toyota Tsusho (South Sea) Limited ("the Company") and the consolidated financial statements of the Company and its controlled entities (the "Group"), which comprise the statements of financial position as at 31 March 2017, the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information as set out in notes 1 to 31.
+We have audited the accompanying financial statements of Toyota Tsusho (South Sea) Limited ("the Company") and the consolidated financial statements of Toyota Tsusho (South Sea) Limited and its controlled entities (the "Group"), which comprise the statements of financial position as at 31 March 2018, the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information as set out in notes 1 to 31.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company and of the Group as at 31 March 2017, and of their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company and of the Group as at 31 March 2018, and of their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).